How to Get Cast on ‘Euphoria’

 Photo Source: Eddy Chen/HBO

 Could you be the series’ next breakout star?
-This in-depth guide to getting cast on “Euphoria” details everything you need to know—from insights on future seasons to audition tips from casting directors Jessica Kelly, Mary Vernieu, Jennifer Venditti, and Bret Howe.
+This in-depth guide to getting cast on “Euphoria” details everything you need to know—from insights on future seasons to audition tips from two of the show’s casting directors, Mary Vernieu and Jennifer Venditti.

 JUMP TO